Some HVAC salespeople believe price is all that matters. Their conversations begin and end with the customers’ question: What’s the job going to cost?

 This fear should come as no surprise.
 Right now, customers are being extra cautious about the money they spend from their savings.
 And high-ticket items like these are no exception.

 So, what can you do?
 Here is where offering your customers a financing solution that fits their needs can help you close the sale.

 Give customers a way to comfortably pay for a big ticket item

 Once your customers are sold on the value of the job, you need to provide them a good option for how to pay for it.

 With Credit for Comfort’s financing app, you can offer customers no-interest, short-term plans or long-term, low-monthly payments plans from multiple lenders.

 Using the app is easy for you and your customers.
-The application is paperless, and customers get a decision on whether they’ve been approved for a loan in seconds.
+The application is paperless and customers get a decision on whether they’ve been approved for a loan in seconds.

-Though an $11,000 ticket might initially put some customers off, giving them a financing option to pay for the job can help you close the sale on value.
+Despite the fact that an $11,000 ticket might initially put some customers off, giving them a financing option to pay for the job can help you close the sale on value.